katiejeanne/leet-code-tutorials/200-number-of-islands/README.md

 | 1   | ◯   | ◎   | ◯   |
 | 2   |     | ◯   |     |

-What we need is a pattern we can use to find the adjacent coordinates for _any_ cell we visit.

-To do this, let's look at the changes we need to make to the above starting coordinates to find the adjacent cells of (1, 1).
+The changes we need to make to our current coordinates to reach each connected cell is as follows:

 - We add 1 to the row to get to (2, 1)
 - We subtract 1 from the row to get to (0, 1)